wieni/wmdummy_data/README.md

 ## Annotations
 ### ID
 To make sure the generator file can be used for the entity, make sure the generator ID is named after the **entity type** and **bundle** of the entity. (see example below)
 The last section of the id, is the name of the preset.
 This allows multiple generators for the same entity.
+In case the preset id does not contain a preset name, it will be considered a default.

 ```
 /**
  * @DummyData(